iPower (NYSE:IPW) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of iPower (NYSE:IPW – Free Report) in a report issued on Thursday morning.
+StockNews.com initiated coverage on shares of iPower (NYSE:IPW – Free Report) in a research report released on Friday.
 The firm issued a hold rating on the stock.

-iPower (NYSE:IPW – Get Free Report) last issued its quarterly earnings results on Wednesday, February 14th.
-The company reported ($0.06) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.01). iPower had a negative return on equity of 37.62% and a negative net margin of 8.88%.
-The company had revenue of $16.80 million during the quarter, compared to analysts’ expectations of $26.50 million.
-On average, equities analysts anticipate that iPower will post -0.2 earnings per share for the current fiscal year.
+iPower (NYSE:IPW – Get Free Report) last announced its earnings results on Wednesday, February 14th.
+The company reported ($0.06) earnings per share for the quarter, missing the consensus estimate of ($0.05) by ($0.01).
+The firm had revenue of $16.80 million during the quarter, compared to analyst estimates of $26.50 million. iPower had a negative net margin of 8.88% and a negative return on equity of 37.62%.
+As a group, research analysts predict that iPower will post -0.2 EPS for the current year.

 iPower Inc operates as an online retailer and supplier of consumer home, garden, and pet products for commercial businesses and individuals in the United States.
 The company offers grow light systems; advanced heating, ventilation, and air conditioning systems; water pumps, heaters, chillers, and filters; nutrient and fertilizer delivery systems; and various growing media products.